Part 1: RabbitMQ for beginners - What is RabbitMQ?

 More information about the management interface can be found in Part 3 - The management interface.

-Publish and subscribe messages
+How to publish and subscribe messages with RabbitMQ

-RabbitMQ uses a protocol called AMQP by default.
-To be able to communicate with RabbitMQ you need a library that understands the same protocol as RabbitMQ.
-Download the client library for the programming language that you intend to use for your applications.
 A client library is an application programming interface (API) for use in writing client applications.
-A client library has several methods; in this case, to communicate with RabbitMQ.
-The methods should be used when you connect to the RabbitMQ broker (using the given parameters, hostname, port number, etc.), for example, or when you declare a queue or an exchange.
+A client library has several methods - in this case, to communicate with RabbitMQ.
+The methods should be used when you connect to the RabbitMQ broker (using the given parameters, hostname, port number, etc.) or when you declare a queue or an exchange.
 There is a choice of libraries for almost every programming language.

 Steps to follow when setting up a connection and publishing a message/consuming a message:

-1. Set up/create a connection object.
 The username, password, connection URL, port, etc., will need to be specified.
 A TCP connection will be set up between the application and RabbitMQ when the start method is called.

-3. Declare/create a queue.
 Declaring a queue will cause it to be created if it does not already exist.
 All queues need to be declared before they can be used.

-4. Set up exchanges and bind a queue to an exchange in subscriber/consumer.
 All exchanges must be declared before they can be used.
 An exchange accepts messages from a producer application and routes them to message queues.
-For messages to be routed to queues, queues must be bound to an exchange.
+To route messages to queues, bind the queues to an exchange.

-5. In publisher: Publish a message to an exchange
+5. In publisher: Publish a message to an exchange.

 In subscriber/consumer: Consume a message from a queue.